Rashidamosi/js-basics_Stutern/README.md

 # Javascript Questions
 ### Q1.
 What runs JavaScript outside the browser?
 #🛠ans: You can run JavaScript console in terminal or any command-line interface using Node. js.
-It executes JavaScriptoutide a web browser.
+It executes JavaScript outide a web browser.

 ### Q2.
 Name 5 things Javascript can do.
 #🛠ans: